 House System

-When students join us in Year 7, their tutor group is assigned to one of our houses: Rashford, Pankhurst or Turing.
+When students join us in Year 7, they are assigned to one of our houses: Rashford, Pankhurst or Turing.
 We feel these three Manchester trailblazers are the perfect house captains to inspire our leaders of the future:

 Rashford House